 The result is not intended to be used as the sole means for clinical diagnosis or patient management decisions.

-Serum: Collect serum specimens in serum separator or red top tube.
+Serum: Collect serum specimens in serum separator tube.
 Allow blood to clot for 30 minutes, then centrifuge.
-Pipette serum into a plastic screw cap vial.
+Send in serum separator tube or transfer tube.

 CSF, Plasma: Submit CSF and plasma in a leak-proof plastic tube.

 Stability: Room temperature = 28 days, Refrigerated = 6 months, Frozen = indefinite

 Any specimen types other than serum, CSF, plasma